 25. Kextcache - Remove the /System/Library/Extensions.kextcache, and Extensions.mcache file after holding down the shift key sometimes fixes boot issues.
 If it gets corrupted it can also affect the wireless connection.
 Note cache clearing is something which some third party utilities such as Cocktail, Jaguar/Panther/Tiger Cache Cleaner, Macaroni, Applejack, Onyx do as a benefit for troubleshooters.
 Unfortunately some websites and manuals have wrongly considered these "maintenance" utilities.
 Use of these utilities without a backup is unwise.
 If your cache gets really corrupted, you may be forced to erase and install, or face multiple applications which can't launch, and software which can't install.
 Be very careful which cache you remove, and only do so when you have a backup and know what you are doing.

-26. According to Apple Discussions user "Retired Engineer", the key set in WEP is best a HEX key.
+it as it is three times faster, and has a better WPA2 encryption.
+According to Apple Discussions user "Retired Engineer", the key set in WEP is best a HEX key.
 He says:

 When using WEP do yourself a favor and specify the key in hexadecimal.
 That will be exactly 10 or 26 hexadecimal digits depending on which security level you are using.
 5 or 13 character ascii keys usually only work when both ends of the wireless connection were made by the same manufacturer.
 The problem is that ascii characters are 7 bits plus a parity bit.
 There are 4 possibilities for the parity bit.
 Odd, even, one, or zero.
 There is no standard and each manufacturer picks the one that they like.
 There is no ambiguity in a hexadecimal key.

 I would add, that when configuring an Apple Airport Base station, or connecting to a WiFi hotspot you won't typically see that key, and will only need to enter in a password.
 Third party routers and PCs notice that hex key a lot more often.